wtoivo/RM2-ODL-quali-book/docs/09-FAQs.md

 ### General report questions

 **Will there be detailed guidance about each section of the qual report?**
-Yes, we have a guidance in this book in the qualitative report section, which will cover the key points to cover in the report.
+Yes, we have a guidance in this book in the qualitative report section in [chapter 8](https://wtoivo.github.io/RM2-ODL-quali-book/qualitative-report.html), which will cover the key points to cover in the report.

 **Is our report written in a specific style, e.g. IPA, thematic analysis etc?**
 You will use thematic analysis to analyse your data.
 We covered this in detail in the lectures in semester 1, and we will also have activities to support this in semester 2.